preisanalytics/aws-opsworks_cssh/README.md

 ## Usage

-Before starting use, a credentials file needs to be setup along with a config which look like this:
+Before starting use, a config and credentials file needs to be setup along with a config which look like this:

     ~/.aws/config